-Trusted Reviews has compiled everything you need to know about Xbox Series S including all the latest news, rumours, specs, potential reveal plans and more.
+Trusted Reviews has compiled everything you need to know about Xbox Series S including all the latest news, price, specs, games and more.

 Xbox Series S release date – When is it coming out?

 The Xbox Series S will become available on 10 November alongside the Xbox Series X. Pre-orders are now available, and you can find out more about them here.

 Xbox Series S price – How much will it cost?